pcomans/cursor-rules/README.md

    - Rules are updated based on learnings
    - Failed attempts are documented and corrected
    - Rules evolve to handle edge cases

+## Attribution

+The `cursor-rules-location` rule in this collection is based on the implementation from [groundhog](https://github.com/ghuntley/groundhog/blob/trunk/.cursor/rules/cursor-rules-location.mdc) by Geoffrey Huntley.
+This rule establishes the standard structure and location for Cursor rules within a project.

 ## Getting Started